-But by the time I saw that graffiti glaring up at me in bright orange block letters, my state of dreamy infatuation had taken quite a beating.
-Now, I knew enough to flinch as if I were being personally reprimanded, right there on the sidewalk in front of his apartment.
+But by the time I saw that graffiti glaring up at me in bright orange block letters, my state of dreamy infatuation had crashed head-on into reality.
+Now I knew enough to flinch as if I were being personally reprimanded, right there on the sidewalk in front of his apartment.
 I hadn’t protected my heart, and I was paying the price.

 The author and speaker Brené Brown, who has made a name for herself researching shame and vulnerability, said something that’s stuck with me since I first heard it a few years ago.
 She’s talking here about the creative process, but it applies to love, too – because what else are we trying to do when we enter into a relationship, except to create something?

 “To create is to make something that’s never existed before.
 There’s nothing more vulnerable than that.
 When failure isn’t an option, we have a bunch of scared people hanging around, loitering outside the arena.
 If you go into the arena, you’re going to get your butt kicked.
 But as scary and dangerous as that sounds, I don’t think it’s as scary and dangerous as spending your entire life on the outside, wondering what if I would have shown up?”

 I want big, deep, meaningful love in my life.
 So I plan to keep on showing up, no matter how many times I get my butt kicked.

 Here’s another piece of graffiti that jumped out at me recently, written on the steps in the subway station at Union Square.
 If you’re looking for a life motto, it’s a pretty good one: